2012 ARP General Synod Faces Tough Decisions

 Once again a major topic of discussion at Synod promises to be the relationship between the General Synod and its historic educational institutions--Erskine College and Erskine Theological Seminary.
 A bit of context is needed to understand the current state of the question.
 In March of 2010 the General Synod in an extraordinary called meeting (known as the "Snow Synod") voted to remove the Erskine Board of Trustees and replace it with an Interim Board.
 A number of legal actions were filed by trustees and other parties, and at its June 2010 meeting the Synod renounced its efforts to replace the Board contingent upon the dismissal of the lawsuit that was pending against the Synod.
 Over the next year the Erskine Board revised its By-Laws in ways that were interpreted by some in the ARP Church as marginalizing the role of the ARP Church at Erskine.

 At the 2011 meeting of the Synod, a motion was overwhelmingly adopted calling upon the Erskine Board to enter into a process of Charter and By-Laws revisions that would recognize the organic relationship between the Church and schools, and grant the Synod right of trustee removal for cause.
 In February 2012 the Erskine Board declined the request of the Synod, citing accreditation requirements and the need for fiduciary independence.
 Then in May 2012 a "Minority Report of Erskine Trustees" was submitted by eleven members of the Erskine Board.
-It argues, in essence, that the Board majority is trying to present Erskine as a more-or-less independent institution instead of an "agency" of the ARP Church accountable to the General Synod.
-It also points out that quite a number of accredited church-affiliated colleges and seminaries have charters which allow for trustee removal by the respective churches.
+It argued, in essence, that the Board majority was trying present Erskine as a more-or-less independent institution instead of an "agency" of the ARP Church accountable to the General Synod.
+It also pointed out that quite a number of accredited church-affiliated colleges and seminaries have charters which allow for trustee removal by the respective churches.
 This "Minority Report" also contends that the relationship between Erskine and the General Synod is at an "impasse," and recommends that "the Moderator of Synod appoint a Special Committee to Study the Relationship between the General Synod of the Associate Reformed Presbyterian Church and Erskine College and Theological Seminary."

 In addition, two Erskine-related judicial complaints will be before the Synod.
 Both come out of Second Presbytery (Erskine is located within that presbytery's geographical bounds), and involve alleged failures by a congregation and the Presbytery to discipline officeholders who filed legal actions against the Synod in the wake of the March 2010 "Snow Synod."
 It will be interesting to see if and how the Synod decides to deal with these complaints.

 An issue that has been percolating on the Erskine campus (but largely under the radar of the Church) is Erskine President David Norman's "Presidential Initiative for Human Restoration" and the associated THRIVE series of meetings and convocations.
-This has been Dr. Norman's effort to flesh out his administration's commendable emphasis on "care for the poor" that was announced when he took office in 2010.
+This has been Dr. Norman's effort to flesh out his administration's emphasis on "care for the poor" that was announced when he took office in 2010.
 In a meeting for faculty and staff earlier this year Norman presented an interpretive schema in which "mental poverty" leads to "social poverty," which then lead to "economic poverty" and physical poverty" (a portion of Norman's presentation that day was later published as "Understanding Our Poverty," ARP Magazine, March/April 2012, p.
 16).
 An astute Erskine Seminary professor present then asked Norman, "Where does the spiritual dimension fit in?"
 The President's response suggested that the spiritual aspect is somehow related to all four forms of poverty.

 Here again, some context is needed.
 To be sure, there has been a decided trend in philosophical circles toward anthropological monism.
 Many philosophers are atheists and metaphysical materialists, and anthropological physicalist monism is simply a corollary of such atheistic materialism.
 But there have also been Christian thinkers who have embraced monistic views of the human person in various forms, and for a variety of reasons.
 For example, some are convinced that anthropological dualism (the view that the spiritual soul can exist without the physical body) is fatally infected with Platonic dualism and thus leads to an undue denigration of the physical aspect of existence.
 Others regard anthropological dualism as overly speculative, and so on.
 Here I should note that my own thinking on this matter has been powerfully influenced by John W. Cooper's Body, Soul, and Life Everlasting: Biblical Anthropology and the Monism-Dualism Debate (Grand Rapids: Eerdmans, 1989), a fine volume that I first encountered when it was published in 1989, and upon which some of this material is dependent.